If you’re looking for New Year’s Eve party ideas for teens, you’re in luck — these ideas were made with the help of my teenage son.

 For entertainment, we planned the following:

-• Resolution Cards (from Real Simple)–guests fill them out and then try to guess who wrote what
+- Resolution Cards (you can find some on Etsy) — guests fill them out and then try to guess who wrote what

 For party decorations, we relied mostly on the photo backdrops we set up.
 In addition, we got a bunch of balloons to place around the party area and we hung some streamers.